 Welcome to Saint Lucia, one of the prettiest islands in the world.
-Its very easy to get to this perfect sailing vacation getaway island.
-There are two airports covering both ends of the island with frequent flights to most destinations.
+It’s straightforward to get to this perfect sailing vacation getaway island.
+Two airports are covering both ends of the island with frequent flights to most destinations.

 The island is an independent country in the West Indies.
 It lies in the Caribbean Sea close to the boundary of the Atlantic Ocean.
 The capital is the town of Castries.